 In this post, I discuss a demo game of Frostgrave: Ghost Archipelago that I ran at a local convention.
 Specifically, I will talk about the modifications and elements I used to interest new players in the game.

 To start, I setup a great looking table.
 To build this table, I had some help from various companies and friends.
 Cigar Box Battle sent me the mat on which I set the game.
 XOLK provided me with the building and Six Squared Studios helped me out with that cool little hut on the table.
-Osprey Games has also been a huge supporter of the site and sent me the rule book and card accessories for this cool game.
+Osprey Games has also been a huge supporter of the site and sent me the card accessories for this cool game.

 I tied together a 12-foot string to outline a 3′ by 3′ gaming area, to clearly define the boundaries of the game.
 Often, I would create a bigger playing surface for my demo games, but 3-foot by 3-foot was absolutely perfect for this game of Frostgrave: Ghost Archipelago.

 Before running this demo, I brainstormed what makes Forstgrave: Ghost Archipelago exciting.
 My conclusion – the campaign rules.
 Leveling up a Heritor between games is one of the strongest appeals to me for this game.
 To demonstrate this, I decided to run standard sized Frostgrave tables and run two missions with the same players during the allotted three hour time-period.